• Skip to primary navigation

 • Feel free to use Worcestershire sauce and soy sauce mixture in this dish.

-• You may top it off with some toasted garlic, chopped parsley, and a few dashes of extra-virgin olive oil if desired.
+• You may garnish it with some toasted garlic, chopped parsley, and a few dashes of extra-virgin olive oil if desired.

 • Feel free to add vegan soy meat chunks and sliced button mushroom to this tofu salpicao recipe.